illinois/systems-encyclopedia/src/articles/intro-c.md

 }
 ```

-For many programmers, C is a difficult language to learn because of its barebones set of how stripped back it is.
+For many programmers, C is a difficult language to learn because of how barebones it is.
 Therefore, there are a couple of things worth making note of in C for programmers unfamiliar with low-level languages:

 - C gives programmers free reign to do whatever they like when it comes to managing program memory.
 In many ways this is a great strength of the language, but manual memory management can be difficult and cumbersome, and lead to some nasty side effects.
 For an introduction to memory management, see our "[Memory Management in C](../c-memory-management)" article.
 - The C standard library implements a very small set of data structures itself.
-Simple data structures like linked lists, stacks, queues, and must all be reimplemented in order to be used.
+Data structures like linked lists, stacks, queues, and hashmaps must all be implemented yourself in order to be used.
 - C does not define an explicit string type.
 Instead, every string is represented as an array of characters that is terminated with a null chracter (`\0` or `NUL`).
-In practical terms, this means that manipulating strings in C can be more involved than in other languages since there is no higher-level interface.
+In practical terms, this means that manipulating strings in C can be more involved than in other languages given the lack of  higher-level interface.
 For more information on this, see our article on [strings in C](../c-strings).
-- C does not have native support for object-oriented programming.
-While C does allow for user-defined types (`typedef`) and composite data types (`struct`), it does not allow object-oriented programming.
+- C does not have native support for object-oriented programming, only providing an interface for C does for user-defined types (`typedef`) and composite data types (`struct`).

 ## Compiling and running C programs